 Throughout the school year, personal items frequently end up in the school office.
-There is a Lost and Found area outside the school counselor's office where students and parents may find misplaced items.
+There is a Lost and Found area in the main office where students and parents may find misplaced items.
 At the end of each grading period, unclaimed items will be sorted and donated to charity.